KosinskiLab/pyTME/doc/quickstart/contribution.rst

 Contributor's Guide
 ====================

-We greatly appreciate community contributions to our project.
+We greatly appreciate community contributions to |project|.
 If you're thinking of adding new features, fixing bugs, or making any changes, this guide is designed to get you started and ensure the consistency and quality of the codebase.

 Code Style and Guidelines
 --------------------------